Tinsae-Tadesse/fix-lvm-issues-after-bios-updates/README.md

    - Make sure that `/home` is not mounted.

 8. **Check Volume Groups**
-   - Use `vgs` to find there are no entries for the `cs` volume group.
+   - Use `vgs` to find that there are no entries for the `cs` volume group.
    - Check if there are no entries for `/dev/nvme0n1p6` with `lvmdevices`.

 ## Solution Steps